SQream/sqream_docs/index.rst

   .. grid-item-card:: Parallelism

       BLUE uses the GPU to achieve parallel data processing.
-By breaking large tasks into smaller processes, BLUE distributes operations across multiple GPU cores, allowing administrators to balance parallelism and concurrency according to their business needs.
+By breaking large tasks into smaller processes, BLUE distributes operations across multiple GPU cores, allowing administrators to :ref:`balance parallelism and concurrency<performance_and_concurrency_preferences>` according to their business needs.

   .. grid-item-card:: Connectivity

       BLUE easily integrates with common open-source workflow management and orchestration tools, such as Apache Airflow, Dgaster, and Prefect.
-It also supports industry-standard ODBC, JDBC, and  Python connectors, and provides a REST API for cluster management.
+It also supports industry-standard ODBC, JDBC, and  Python :ref:`connectors<connecting_to_blue>`, and provides a REST API for cluster management.

 **Optamizations**